chriso/redback/README.md

 - **Queue** - A simple FIFO or LIFO queue
 - **RateLimit** - Count the number of times an event occurs over an interval.
 Can be used for IP rate limiting.
 See [this blog post](https://gist.github.com/chriso/54dd46b03155fcf555adccea822193da)
 - **BloomFilter** - A probabilistic structure used to test whether an an element exists in a set.
 Contributed by user [sreeix](https://github.com/sreeix)

-*Have an idea for an advanced structure?
-Send a pull request and I'll add you as a contributor.*

 ## Usage